-The FHP shall prepare a written report divided into findings of fact and recommendations with supporting reasons which shall be presented to the dean of academic affairs and the faculty member within 7 days of the conclusion of the hearing.
+The FHP shall prepare a written report divided into findings of fact and recommendations with supporting reasons which shall be presented to the Vice Chancellor of Academic Affairs and the faculty member within 7 days of the conclusion of the hearing.
 A minority report may also be prepared.